-Nay Jacob's Race at length were taught, To lay aside the Shepherd's Crook, To use Geometry were brought, Whilst under Phar'oh's cruel Yoke; 'Till Mose's Master-Mason rose, And led the Holy Lodge from thence, All Masons train'd, to whom he chose, His curious Learning to dispense.
+Nay Jacob's Race at length were taught, To lay afide the Shepherd's Crook, To use Geometry were brought, Whilst under Phar'ob's cruel Yoke; "Till Mofes Mafter-Mason rose, And led the Holy Lodge from thence, All Masons train'd, to whom he chose, His curious Learning to difpenfe.

-Aholiab and Bezaleel,

-Inspired Men, the Tent uprear'd;

-Where the Shechinah chose to dwell,

-And Geometrick Skill appear'd: [5]
+Aboliab and Bezaleel.
+Inspired Men, the Tent uprear'd; UH Where the Shechinah chose to dwell, And Geometrick Skill appear'd: and Their Werks to their of and

-And when these valiant Masons fill'd

-Canaan, the learn'd Phenicians knew

-The Tribes of Isra'l better skill'd

-In Architecture firm and true.